prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 ### We shall meet again

-*This are the first verses I ever penned down.
+*These are the first verses I ever penned down.
 It paints the love story of Rupsa and me between the year 2003 to 2009.
 From her being the dream girl in the neighbourhood whom I am too shy to ask out, to the days 6 years later, when we are finally in a serious relationship yet, I need to leave my home city soon for my college.*

 Stars shining bright, on the cold moonlit night,
 On the lamp-post, an owl perched.